Datagirlie/Apartment_Evaluation_Project/README.md

 ##  Problem Statement
 During evaluations, Bylaw Enforcement Officers inspect common areas, mechanical and security systems, parking and exterior grounds.
 Each item is inspected and assigned a score from one to five, with one being the lowest and five being the highest.
 If an item is not applicable to the building at the time of evaluation, the score will show as blank in the dataset.
-The dataset was downloaded from RentSafeTO website.

-However, based on the given dataset the following questions are to be answered:
+However, based on the given dataset the following questions were answered:

 1. What were the common errors / issues you encountered with the data?
 2. What is the evaluation scores based on property type?